Cameloah/LoRa-waterlevel-sensor/README.md

 Due to the remote location and other constraints, the sensing units have the following features
-1. Battery-powered, lasting 6 month on a single charge
+1. Battery-powered, lasting at least 6 month on a single charge
 2. fully waterproof enclosure to be protected from rainwater and condensation
 3. wireless transfer of data using Long Range 868 MHz frequency
 4. remote wakeup call to configure polling rate on demand